-Some children from an SOS family colouring in together (photo: SOS archives)
+Some children from an SOS family coloring in together (photo: SOS archives)

 An important part of SOS Children's Villages' work in Da Lat focuses on supporting children and families in the area.
-Through the SOS Family Strengthening Programme we support vulnerable families.
-We give financial support to poor children to cover their basic needs, such as food, clothing and school expenses.
+Through the SOS Family Strengthening Program we support vulnerable families.
+We give financial support to under pressured children to cover their basic needs, such as food, clothing and school expenses.
 We also provide health and psychological counselling.
-In Da Lat, the programme gives special attention to the children who no longer live with their parents.
+In Da Lat, the program gives special attention to the children who no longer live with their parents.
 Their legal guardians receive monthly financial support to enable them to take care of the children.